 - Most tourists will probably want to stay in the lovely areas of Plaka, Monastiraki or Koukaki.

 - The ruins of the Acropolis and Parthenon are not half as good without a proper guide.
 I recommend this Acropolis guided tour.
-With a great guide, the old ruins truly come to life.
+It will truly bring the old ruins to life.

 Best time to visit Athens